Privacy Policy

 • The right to limit the use of your Sensitive Personal Information, which you can exercise through the contact form available on our website.

-• If we deny your request, the right to appeal our decision.
+• If we deny your request, you may have the right to appeal our decision.

 Submitting Requests

-If you are a resident of California, Colorado, Connecticut or Virginia, you may submit any of the above requests by call us at [TOLL FREE PHONE NUMBER] or use the contact form available on our website.
+If you are a resident of one of the above states you may submit any of the above requests by call us at 1 (800) 793-6855 or use the contact form available on our website.
 We will respond to your request in compliance with the requirements of your state’s applicable laws.
 Please note that we are only required to honor California requests to know twice in a 12-month period.

 Verification of Your Identity